-There was no time to pack our family photographs or the little trinkets; to say goodbye or to think about the news and their consequences.
-The date is 18th April 1992.
-A cowboy movie is playing on TV, we’re drinking tea, my mom and my grandma are sitting on the couch in their nightgowns.
+It's evening, April 18th 1992.
+A cowboy movie is playing on TV, we’re drinking tea, my mom and my grandma are sitting on the couch in their long white embroidered nightgowns.
 Suddenly, bright yellow lines appear behind the windows.
 I’m six and my first naïve thought is of New Year’s fireworks.
 I look towards my mom just as the realization of what’s going on dawns on her face.
 It’s bullets.

-It’s 19th April.
-All the passes leading out of the mountainous Sarajevo are being blocked by Serbian units, but miraculously, we manage to slip out.
-Our first stop is Vojvodina, an autonomous region in the north of Serbia where my grandma’s Slovak relatives lived.
-Kulpín, my father’s maternal village, was meant only as a temporary refuge.
-When things calm down, we are going to come back and continue where we left off, my parents kept on saying.
-In spite of facing the danger—grenades on the streets of Sarajevo, images from the front-lines and forced evictions of entire villages on the borders of Serbia—they could not bring themselves to believe, that the real conflict will truly break out.
-These were just skirmishes — they said— no one will let this happen, the West will laugh at us, the West will intervene, surely the friend that I drank my coffee with every morning is not suddenly going to become my enemy.
+It’s April 19th.
+All the passes leading out of the mountainous Sarajevo are being blocked by Bosnian Serbian units, but miraculously, we manage to slip out.
+Our first stop is Vojvodina, an autonomous region in the north of Serbia where my grandma’s relatives live.
+Kulpín, my father’s maternal village, was meant only as a temporary refuge: "When things calm down, we are going to come back and continue where we left off," my parents kept on saying.
+In spite of facing the danger—grenades on the streets of Sarajevo, images from the front-lines and forced evictions of entire villages on the borders with Serbia—they could not bring themselves to believe, that the real conflict will truly break out even after it already has.
+"These were just skirmishes"— they said—"no one will let this happen; the West will laugh at us; the West will intervene; surely the friend that I used to drink my coffee with every morning is not suddenly going to become my enemy."

 Day by day the situation worsens and we realize we cannot stay in Serbia any longer.
 My dad’s aunt that lives in Germany offers to put us up at her seaside house on the Island of Rab in Croatia and, after a convoluted mess of borrowing relatives’ cars and sleeping over at their places in Zagreb and Ljubljana, we finally arrive safe and sound.

 Sporadically, news from the family and friends comes in.
 Some eded up in Macedonia with do-gooders that picked them up from the street, some stayed in Sarajevo to fight.
 Many did not manage to escape and were forced to raise their newborns in the cellars of high-rises while listening to incessant gunfights above.
 And the ones living on Croat borders are given the opportunity to get Croat passports—provided they renounce their faith and publicly convert to Catholicism.
 Facing the possibility of death, they call it a humiliation without a choice and ultimately take the deal.

-These days, more than 20 years after arriving to Slovakia, with greater clarity than ever before, I understand that the accidental chance we were given at the beginning of the uncertain ‘90s could’ve never materialized.
-Yet, war is not just a singular event where the signing of a peace treaty brings true closure.
+Yet, in spite of our luck, we're aware that war is not just a singular event where the signing of a peace treaty brings true closure.
 War marks you for life.
-Those who never left Bosnia are marked by the two following decades of economic malaise and societal paralysis, by uncontrollable flashes of memory and unforeseeable consequences recapped and played out daily in the trams of Sarajevo, in its coffee houses, in state offices and during desperate unrests on its streets.
+Those who never left Bosnia are marked by the two following decades of economic malaise and societal paralysis; by uncontrollable flashes of memory and unforeseeable consequences recapped and played out daily in the trams of Sarajevo, in its coffee houses, in state offices and during desperate unrests on its streets.
 Bosnian peoples’ future is still uncertain, frozen in the same place it was at the war’s end in 1995.

 And thus, if someone asks: “How did it all affect you; do you see things differently?”
 I respond with a gratitude for a Slovakia that did not recoil from fear at a critical moment and extended a helping hand towards us.
-And with a strong conviction, I add, that this hand needs to be extended towards other people in need again and again.
+And with a strong conviction, I add, that this hand must be extended towards other people in need again and again.